freemansoft/CircuitPython-playground/blinka/README.md

 These will probably work correctly with the Adafruit MCP2221A or FTD232 breakout boards with different env variables

+## MCP2221 note

+The MCP2221 can act as an extension of the PC or Mac.
+The MCP2221 breakout board doesn't support on device software.

 ## Connections for I2C

 Pico I2C pins require pullups for PiHat LCD.
 I used 1.8K resistors